Metrics Query Expression(MQE) Syntax

 TopN Operation

-TopN Operation takes an expression and performs TopN calculation on its results.
+TopN Operation takes an expression and performs calculation to get the TopN of Services/Instances/Endpoints.
+The result depends on the entity condition in the query.

 Expression:

-For example: If we want to query the top 10 services with the highest service_cpm metric value, we can use the following expression:
+1. If we want to query the top 10 services with the highest service_cpm metric value, we can use the following expression and make sure the entity is empty:

 top_n(service_instance_cpm, 10, des)